 There is no greater joy than bringing your baby home from the hospital.
 You are finally out of the hospital and have time to bond with your little one all on your own.
 While many moments are filled with bliss, the first few weeks can be tough.
 Even with three kids, I am still surprised with how hard the newborn stage can be.

 We just brought our son, Macks, home three weeks ago.
 The hospital only requires us to stay in the hospital for 24 hours, but I chose to stay the full 48 hours that I was allowed because I wanted the help of the nurses.
 I knew as soon as I got home, it was me and my husband against three little ones.
 While I prepared myself for sleepless nights and exhaustion, I forgot just how exhausted I was going to be.
 We would officially be outnumbered.

 Although I’ve been through this stage two times before, I’ve now finally realized that I need to jot down a list of things to keep in mind that first week (and weeks after) that I’m home with the baby.
 I keep these at my bedside table (because that’s where I’m spending most of my time lately) so that when I get overwhelmed with all that’s going on, I can quickly remind myself of the reality of the situation.

-If you are a new mom, here are my list of things to remember:
+If you are a new mom, here’s my list of things to remember:

 1. Keep realistic expectations.